clewisdavis/The-Joy-of-React/course-notes.md

 #### Data Binding

 - When building we apps, we want to sync a bit of state to a particular form input.
-- For example, a 'username' fiel dshodl be bound to the value of a `username` state variable.
+- For example, a 'username' field should be bound to the value of a `username` state variable.

 - This is commonly known as 'data binding'.
-Most fornt end frameworks offer a way to bind a particular bit of state to a particular form control.
+Most front end frameworks offer a way to bind a particular bit of state to a particular form control.
 - Here is what it typically looks like in React.

 ```JAVASCRIPT